ibm-blockchain-wsc/ImmersionWorkshop/docs/connect-part1.md

 ![Express Option](images/ExpressOption.png)

-Here you can see your org, the owners and marbles you created in the `marbles_tls.json` file and the marble and owner you created with the cli.
-You created a black marble with the cli and the application randomly selects a color for the marbles created from the marbles_tls.json file (in this case black, but your mileage with the random function may vary)
+Here you can see your org's owners and marbles.
+You created the owner with your name and a black marble to its name with the cli commands at the beginning of this part of the lab.
+You created the other three owners by specifying the parameters in the `marbles_tls.json` file.
+If you are wondering about marble colors you created a black marble with the cli and the application randomly selected a color for the marbles created from the marbles_tls.json file (in my case black, but your mileage with the random function may vary)

 ![Marbles UI Org Picture](images/OrgUIPicture.png)

 We can also see the other orgs and their marbles that are connected in this connectathon.

-Next turn on story mode to see the marble transaction process:
+Next, turn on story mode to see the marble transaction process:

 1. Click on settings
 ![Settings picture](images/Settings.png)